PrasadReddy81/Interview_assignment/README.md

 All events, including user inputs and sensor data, are logged into a log.txt file located in the same directory as the program.
 This file will be created if it doesn't exist or appended to if it does.

 ### License
-This project is open-source and available under the MIT License.
+This project is not open-source, It will comes under PeepulAgri.com Organization and Licence.